-Think back to the last time you unexpectedly ran into a friend or acquaintance.
+Think back to the last time you unexpectedly ran into a friend, acquaintance, or business partner.
 Did you both express how busy you are, how packed your schedule is, or how time is just flying by?
 These days it seems that we’re all in a constant state of ‘busy’ — and this is especially true for project managers.
 Not only do you need to manage your own time, you’ve got to manage the time of your teammates.
 This is a challenge, yes, but a challenge you can overcome with solid time management skills.

 We get that you don’t have, well, time for wishy-washy or vague advice.
 So here are tried and true methods for making the most out of the precious 24 hours you have every day.